narravaganza/narravaganza.github.io/_stories/critical-mass.md

 ---
-short_name: critical-mass
 name: Critical Mass
-preview: Please note that this group should be considered a 'fan site' and involvement in this group, either as a member or admin, should not be construed as being an 'organiser' of Fedfer Critical Mass; there are none.
+preview: Please note that this group should be considered a 'fan site' and involvement in this group, either as a member or admin, should not be construed as being an 'organiser' of...
 ---
 ```
 About
 Please note that this group should be considered a 'fan site' and involvement in this group, either as a member or admin, should not be construed as being an 'organiser' of Fedfer Critical Mass: there are none.